-(If you already know you’re gluten-intolerant and you’re trying to get pregnant, you’re an excellent candidate for my 12 week protocol, The Fertility Code).
+(If you already know you’re gluten-intolerant and you’re trying to get pregnant, you’re an excellent candidate for my 12-week fertility course, The Fertility Code).

 Let me tell you a little about what I’ve seen in my practice when it comes to gluten intolerance.